 The Dome of the Rock, located in Jerusalem, Israel, was constructed by Caliph Abd al-Malik in 691 A.D.
 The building is the oldest surviving Muslim structure in the world.
 It was completed less than 75 years after Muhammad founded Islam.
-According to Islamic tradition, it is the place where Muhammad ascended to heaven.
+According to Islamic tradition, the dome is the place where Muhammad ascended to heaven.

 The Dome of the Rock receives it name due to a huge block of limestone rock in the center of its floor.
 Its shape is that of a Byzantine building whose purpose is to house religious relics.
 The general location of the dome is at the center of an area called the Temple Mount, one of the summits of a range of hills that went under the general name of Zion.
 It is considered a sacred place by the Jewish, Christian and Islamic religions.